Bookings are now open via the Eventbrite bookings page

 Getting to Leeds is hopefully relatively easy, whether driving (close to the M1 and M62 motorways, though you will have to pay to park), using public transport (a large bus station, plus the train station is on the TransPennine and East Coast lines), or flying, with two airports close by (Leeds Bradford is closest, but Manchester has a direct train link between the airport and central Leeds).

-Reasons to attend will follow in more detail soon, particularly for those who might otherwise to struggle to express the benefit to their employers.
-Our work in progress (definitely not the finished version) can be seen here and a work in progress summary below.
+Reasons to attend, particularly for those who might otherwise to struggle to express the benefit to their employers follow:

 Neurodivergent attendees are expected to grow their networks of support, to share and learn good practice, and to learn from others how to be more effective at work in their own right, as well as more effective in supporting their colleagues.
 We hope the conference will also (longer term) contribute to reduced sick leave and turnover of staff due to Neurodivergent burnout.